Worm composting, also known as vermiculture or vermicomposting, produces amazing and nutritious compost every 3-6 months.

 - Durable 900D oxford fabric construction.
 Keep detachable open or closed to control moisture.

-- Worms stay happy and reproducing with continuous flow design.
-No need to disturb them during harvest.
+- Worms stay happy and reproducing with

 5. Best Value for Money Worm Composter – Quest Store 4-Tray Worm Compost Kit